-There are trace amounts of formaldehyde in house paints, lacquers and finishes, permanent-press fabrics, and particleboard, as well as some cosmetics, medications, dishwashing soap, and laundry softeners – and also flooring.
+There are trace amounts of formaldehyde in house paints, lacquers and finishes, permanent-press fabrics, particleboard, cosmetics, medications, dishwashing soap, and laundry softeners flooring.
 The safest bamboo flooring brands test their products annually, have Floorscore certification, and meet the CARB Phase 2 indoor air standard.

 But toxicity isn’t determined by the presence of a substance.
 The amount is what matters.

 “Having a chemistry background… I started thinking maybe I should look for something out of a natural material… I found Ambient.
 Their products are certified to meet formaldehyde standards of far more stringent nations than the USA.
-That is important to me because this flooring is going to be in my family room, which gets a lot of sun.
-Also, my children, myself and my guests will be spending a lot of time in this room.” ~
+That is important to me because this flooring is going to be in my family room, which gets a lot of suns.
+Also, my children, I, and my guests will be spending a lot of time in this room.” ~

-Does Bamboo Flooring Harm Pandas?
+Does Bamboo Floor Harm Pandas?
 Animal Lovers Want to Know